-Type of water source in use: Ground Water Wells
+Type of water source(s) in use: Ground Water Wells

-Name and general location of sources: Well #9A (Del Norte & C St), Well #10 (Vineland & E St.), Well #12 (Industrial Way), Well #14 (Vineland & Whitesbridge), Well #15 (15201 W. California), Well #17 (920 Goldenrod)
+Name & general location of source(s): Well #9A (Del Norte & Cst.), Well #10 (Vineland & Est.), Well #12 Well #12 (Industrial Way), Well #14 (Vineland & Whitesbridge), Well #15 (15201 W. California), Well #17 (920 Goldenrod)

-Drinking Water Source Assessment information: Well #9A.
-The source is considered most vulnerable to the following activities associated with contaminants detected in the water supply: metal plating/finishing/fabricating, automobile-repair shops, utility stations-maintenance areas, schools, office buildings/complexes, RV/mini storage.
-The source is considered most vulnerable to the following activities not associated with any detected contaminants: Septic systems-low density [ $<1/\text{acre}$ ], Sewer collection systems.
-Well# 15.
-The source is considered most vulnerable to the following activities with contaminants detected in the water supply; chemical/petroleum processing/storage, RV/mini storage, schools.
-The source is considered most vulnerable to the following activities not associated with any detected contaminants: automobile-repair shops, farm chemical distributor/application service, junk/scrap/salvage yard, pesticide/fertilizer/petroleum storage/transfer areas, sewer collection systems, and wells-agricultural/irrigation.
-Well# 17.
-The source considered most vulnerable to the following activities not associated with any detected contaminants: septic systems-high [ $<1/\text{acre}$ ].
+Drinking Water Source Assessment information: Well #9A, The source is considered most vulnerable to the following activities associated with contaminants detected in the water supply: metal planting/finishing/fabricating, Automobile-repair shops, utility stations-maintenance areas, schools, office buildings/complexes, RV/mini storages. the source is considered most vulnerable to the following activities not associated with any detected contaminants: septic Systems-low density [<1/acre], Sewer collection systems.
+Well #15, The source is considered most vulnerable to the following activities with contaminants detected in the water supply; chemical/petroleum processing/storage, RV/mini storage, schools.
+The source is considered most vulnerable to the following activities not associated with any detected contaminants; automobile-repair shops, farm chemical distributor/application service, junk/scrap/salvage yard, Pesticide/fertilizer/petroleum storage/transfer areas, sewer collection systems, and wells-agricultural/irrigation.

+Well #17, The source considered most vulnerable to the following activities not associated with any detected contaminants; septic systems-high [<1acre].
 The drinking water source assessment was completed in 2012.
-A copy of the complete assessment is available at CDPH District Office at 265 W. Bullard Ave.
-Suite# 101, Fresno, CA. 93704.
-You may request a summary of the assessment be sent to you by contacting CDPH at (559) 447-3300.
+A copy of complete assessment is available at CDPH District Office at 265 Bullard Ave.
+Suite #101, Fresno CA.93704

+You may request a summary of the assessment be sent to you by contacting CDPH at (559) 447-3300

-Time and place of regularly scheduled board meetings for public participation: 1st and 3rd Wednesday of each month at 850 S. Madera Ave.
-Kerman, CA.
+Time and place of regularly scheduled board meetings for public participation:

+1st and 3rd Wednesdays of each month

-For more information, contact: Kenneth Moore - Phone: (559) 846-9343
+Phone: (559) 846-9343